 Upload_file_size should be less than or equal to upload_max_filesize in the php.ini file.
 If this error occurs while uploading the file in WP ultimate CSV importer, resolve it by changing the value in the php.ini file.

-Import CSV file into WP Ultimate CSV Importer.
+Import Data into WordPress using Ultimate CSV Importer.

 Step 1: Upload your file